DanielSpaniel8/file-rift/README.md

 main_chunk : $ ... $end
 secondary_chunk : @comp
 ```
 As File Rift runs through your files, it keeps content of the last chunk, and when it finds `@comp`, it compiles the last chunk and adds it to that record.
 Be careful, if you use `@comp` in the wrong place, it will add the content of a random chunk to your record.
+> Note: this feature currently only works on Linux.

 ## Sourcing

-File Rift has a few methods for bringing the contents of an external file into a recode file.
+File Rift has two methods for bringing the contents of an external file into a recode file.
 You can source any file in the `/source` folder, and put its contents anywhere in a recode file.
 The purpose of the sourcing feature is to make modding a bit faster and easier by moving some parts of a file to an external file, which means you don't have to hunt for the correct line every time you need to make a change.

 - `$source`